Five Barriers to MAT AccessExpertise, Latest Posts | August 28, 2019

 Although there are thousands of addiction recovery centers across the US, identifying high-quality, affordable MAT care is not only difficult for patients searching for treatment, but also health plans striving to build quality networks and connect members to care.
 Without measures that link a provider’s adherence to evidence-based addiction treatment with patient health outcomes, expanding access to high quality care will remain an obstacle.

-Within the limited number of providers who offer MAT, many have chosen to be cash-only clinics because of burdensome credentialing and reimbursement processes.
-When you couple a shortage of providers taking insurance with waiver limits regulating how many patients can be treated, patient access is greatly impacted.
+When it comes to addiction treatment, a wait list of any kind impacts the opportunity for recovery.
+Because of burdensome credentialing and reimbursement processes, many MAT providers have chosen to be cash-only clinics.
+When you couple a shortage of providers taking insurance with waiver limits regulating how many patients can be treated, patient access is significantly impacted.

 Building an effective MAT network requires pinpointing access gaps by understanding where members diagnosed with or at risk for OUD exist and overlaying that with MAT provider network intelligence.
 Up-to-date information, such as a provider’s buprenorphine waiver counts, is critical to patient referral and successful initiation of treatment.

 At axialHealthcare, we use advanced analytics to stratify providers on key performance indicators that highlight quality and access gaps.
 We use this information to enable better network decisions so members in need of treatment can get the care they need, regardless of their location.

 Is MAT access and quality a challenge for your organization?
 Let’s find a time to connect.

 Words are powerful.
 Help reduce negative stereotypes about addiction by changing your language.
 Although there’s been a concerted effort to bring awareness to the importance of person-first language, stigmatizing language related to substance use disorders is still widely used in our communities, perpetuating negative perceptions of those suffering from addiction.
 In a recent post on…Read More ›